fakhrymubarak/fakhrymubarak.github.io/.github/README.md

 ## Deployment

 The portfolio is automatically deployed to GitHub Pages when:
-- Code is pushed to the `main` branch
+- Code is pushed to the `naster` branch
 - All CI checks pass successfully

 **Deployment URL**: `https://[username].github.io/showcase-v2/`